taimoorkhan-nlp/latent_dirichlet_allocation/README.md

 The method runs on a small virtual machine provided by a cloud computing company (2 x86 CPU core, 4 GB RAM, 40GB HDD).

 ## Environment setup
+It is the vanilla implementation of the Latent Dirichlet Allocation, built from scratch.
+The libraries

 It is the vanilla implementation of the Latent Dirichlet Allocation technique built from scratch; therefore, only basic libraries, i.e., `numpy`, `pandas`, `random`, and `string`, are needed to read data and generate random numbers.
 - Update [config.json](config.json) to read method configurations in JSON format and update as desired.
 - Setup the environment using [requirements.txt](https://github.com/taimoorkhan-nlp/latent_dirichlet_allocation/blob/master/requirements.txt) through command `pip install -r requirements.txt`